sunilwildcard/Space-News-2.0/README.md

 # Space-News-2.0
-InOrbit, an application that provides information about future space agency missions, bodies in space, meteorites, astronaut spacewalks, and news sourced from The New York Times, The Guardian, and NPR's APIs.
+Space News 2.0, aka: "InOrbit" is an application that provides information about future space missions, bodies in space, meteorite landings, astronaut spacewalks, and news sourced from The New York Times, The Guardian, and NPR's APIs.

-A heavy overhaul of "Space News," I use my experiences in developing a news aggregator and learning to communicate with REST APIs to create a more refined app, which represents data from a number of sources including:
+This is a *heavy* overhaul of Space News.
+I wanted to use build on my experience developing a news aggregator  to create a more refined app with improved API calls, an improved user interface, and more data from sources including:

 The New York Times